Cartmel

-Cartmel is a village in Cumbria, England, 2+1/4 mi northwest of Grange-over-Sands close to the River Eea.
-The village takes its name from the Cartmel Peninsula, and was historically known as Kirkby in Cartmel.
+Cartmel is a village in Furness (traditionally "Lancashire-over-the-Sands" (and in the ceremonial county of Cumbria), England, 2+1/4 mi northwest of Grange-over-Sands close to the River Eea.
+The village takes its name from the Cartmel Peninsula, and it was historically known as Kirkby in Cartmel.
 The village is the location of the 12th-century Cartmel Priory, around which it initially grew.
-Although within the boundaries of the historic county of Lancashire, since 1974 it has been part of the Cumbria admin area.
+Situated in the historic county of Lancashire, since 1974 Cartmel was in the non-metropolitan county and ceremonial county of Cumbria, and for local government, in the unitary authority area of Westmorland and Furness.

-Whilst its history has been in its ecclesiastical and agricultural communities, Cartmel has since the mid-twentieth century developed as a minor tourist destination, being just outside the Lake District National Park.
+Whilst its history has been in its ecclesiastical and agricultural communities, Cartmel has since the mid-20th century developed as a minor tourist destination, being just outside the Lake District National Park.
 Several attractions in the village, including Cartmel Racecourse and a Michelin-starred restaurant, cater to this tourist trade.